flows-network/github-pr-summary/README.md

 For this flow function, we need to configue two integrations.

 1. Click on the "Connect" or "+ Add new authentication" buttons to add your OpenAI API keys.
-You could paste your OpenAI API key here and then give it a name. **Note that the name here must match the name in the `openai_key_name` environment variable.**
+You could paste your OpenAI API key here and then give it a name. **Note that the name here must match the name in the `openai_key_name` environment variable.** Or, you could request a free trial key under the default key name `global.free.trial`.

 <img width="758" alt="image" src="https://user-images.githubusercontent.com/45785633/222973214-ecd052dc-72c2-4711-90ec-db1ec9d5f24e.png">